BadFever/ansible-role-k8s-preparation/README.md

-# ansible-role-bootstrap-k8s
+# ansible-role-k8s-preparation

-This ansible roles bootstraps systems for ansible configuration management.
+An Ansible Role prepares system requirements for k8s on Linux.

 ## Requirements